-6.47 Upon receipt of an application, we will check the application fits the relevant criteria and can proceed through the subsequent stages.
+- 6.47 Upon receipt of an application, we will check the application fits the relevant criteria and can proceed through the subsequent stages.
 An application that has been rejected may be submitted during another application window, assuming it fulfils the relevant criteria.
-An application will be deemed to be invalid if it does not:
+An application will be deemed to be invalid if it does not: - a) Comply with the requirements of relevant licence conditions; and/or

-29 This date may be set out in the Successor Licence
+&lt;sup>35 This date may be set out in the Successor Licence